What is an IoT Ecosystem & What are it’s Key Elements?

 When software development companies build software products for the IoT ecosystem, they will cover all seven components.
 And will create a system that covers all the requirements at every level.

-But even still, the IoT application is just the tip of the iceberg in IoT software development.
+However, even still, the IoT application is just the tip of the iceberg in IoT software development.
 Also, an application is where users can interact with the Internet of Things ecosystem.
-This interaction is only made possible by the graphical user interface, where the users can consult analyses reports, control the system and manage devices.
+This interaction is only made possible by the graphical user interface, where the users can consult analysis reports, control the system, and manage devices.

 The list of technologies used in the development includes: